 🢂 We will keep you updated on further developments in Schleswig-Holstein here!

-With Xpert.Solar we offer consulting services for companies that are planning a photovoltaic system for a flat or pitched roof - even without roof penetration!
+With Xpert.Solar, we offer consulting services for companies planning a photovoltaic system for a flat or pitched roof – even without roof penetration!

-Xpert.Solar is a project from Xpert.Digital.
-We have many years of experience in supporting and advising on storage solutions and in logistics optimization, which we bundle in a large network Xpert.Plus With Xpert.Solar we combine the same know-how in the areas of photovoltaics and renewable energies.
+Xpert.Solar is a project of Xpert.Digital.
+We have many years of experience in supporting and consulting on warehouse solutions and logistics optimization, which we combine under the Xpert.Plus umbrella in a large network.
+With Xpert.Solar, we combine the same expertise in the field of photovoltaics and renewable energies.

-If you wish, you can also access our large market observation and market intelligence data in the form of PDFs.
-More about that here .
+If you wish, you can also access our extensive market research and market intelligence data in PDF format.
+Learn more.

 I would be happy to serve as your personal advisor.